About Dr. Wood

 Evidence, Nuance, and Clinical Judgment

-I am grounded in evidence-based medicine and use conventional diagnostics and treatments as a foundation.
-At the same time, not every clinically meaningful question has a clear guideline or algorithm.
-My approach emphasizes thoughtful application of evidence, transparency about uncertainty, and individualized clinical reasoning.
+I’m grounded in evidence-based medicine and use conventional diagnostics and treatments as a foundation.
+At the same time, not every clinically meaningful question fits neatly into a guideline, trial, or algorithm.
+My approach emphasizes careful interpretation of evidence, transparency about uncertainty, and clinical judgment that remains both rigorous and individualized.

 Complexity Requires Context

-Many patients I work with have done “everything right” within the medical system and still feel unwell.
-In these cases, the issue is often not a missed diagnosis, but an incomplete framework.
-Integrative medicine allows for a broader clinical lens—one that accounts for interconnected systems, timelines, and patterns rather than single data points.
+Many patients have done everything “right” within the medical system and still feel unwell.
+In these cases, the issue is often not a missed diagnosis, but a framework that is too narrow to account for the full picture.
+Integrative medicine allows for a broader clinical lens, one that considers systems, timelines, patterns, and context rather than isolated data points alone.

 The Mind-Body Interface

-Health is shaped by the nervous system as much as by organs and labs.
-I incorporate mind–body physiology into clinical care, recognizing the bidirectional relationship between stress, emotion, behavior, and physical health.
-This perspective informs my work across conditions—from chronic pain to metabolic and immune dysfunction.
+Health is shaped by the nervous system as much as by organs, labs, and diagnoses.
+I incorporate mind-body physiology into clinical care with the understanding that stress, emotion, attention, and behavior are not separate from physical health, but deeply intertwined with it.
+This perspective informs my work across a wide range of conditions, from chronic pain and fatigue to hormonal, metabolic, and immune concerns.

 Education & Credentials